Distributed iterated elimination of strictly dominated strategies: Concluding remarks

 \subsection{Possible extensions}

 It would be interesting to extend the analysis here presented in a number of ways, by: \begin{itemize} \item allowing players to send information about the preferences of other players that they learned through interaction.
-The abstract epistemic framework of~\cite{apt_knowledge_2009} includes already this extension;

 \item allowing other forms of messages, for example, messages containing information that a strategy has been eliminated, or containing epistemic statements, such as knowing that some strategy of \emph{another player} has been eliminated;